Frequently asked questions

 Please note that loan material orders sometimes require elaborate contract processing and extensive correspondence, and these processes take time.
 Timely ordering (no later than 4 weeks prior to the performance) is therefore strongly recommended.

-In general, a delivery time of up to four weeks can be assumed.
-Depending on the country of origin and contract processing (scenic or concert), the delivery time may vary.
+In general, you should assume that the delivery of the work to the library will take up to 4 weeks.
+Depending on the country of origin and contract processing (staged or concert), the delivery time may vary.

 To avoid late fees, the material should be returned to the library in FULL immediately after the performance, but no later than 1 week after the performance.